pavankumarreddy8328/pavankumarreddy8328/README.md

 - 👋 Hi, I’m @pavankumarreddy8328
 - 👀 I’m interested in developing Applications.
 - 🌱 I’m currently learning flutter,firebase and aws.
-- 📫 How to reach me on linkedin at www.linkedin.com/in/pavankumarreddyv
+- 📫 To reach me out go to linkedin at www.linkedin.com/in/pavankumarreddyv

 <!---
 pavankumarreddy8328/pavankumarreddy8328 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.